OSA413/Sonic4_Tools/README.md

 The latest version of the programs can be found on [AppVeyor][appveyor_artifacts] (**dependencies not included**).

-More or less sutable for use versions are planned to be published on GitHub's release page.
+More or less suitable for use versions are planned to be published on GitHub's release page.

 ------------